abitofalchemy/TreeDecomps/README.md

 12May17 | Just need the isomorphic overlap
 14May17 | Need to fix, the Jaccard sim routine
 14May17 | Need to fix, the Jaccard sim routine
+15May17 | rand graph stats using tst-rand_gstats
+15May17 | Do a BA rand graph to HRG hstars control test